 A soaring dollar was also a big part of the stress on markets last week, as were sharply rising real rates.
 High demand for dollars caused supply to dry up, and the lack of liquidity threw markets into disarray.
 In times of crisis, all correlations go to one, (the asset classes move in the same direction) and that certainly has been true this time around.
 For some form of calm to return to the markets, the dollar needs to weaken, real rates need to come down, and credit spreads need to stabilize.
 It wasn't happening last week, but hopefully it will happen this week.

 Significant stimulus coming from the Fed, Congress close behind

 You can tell from the price action that the stock market's plumbing is distressed.
 Fortunately, the Fed is throwing everything it has at the problem, and doing so much faster than it did in 2008 (back then it still had to come up with the programs that it now can rapidly re-deploy).
 The Fed's balance sheet has now risen to $4.67 trillion, up from $4.31 trillion just a week ago and $4.16 trillion 3 weeks ago.

-And now things are moving on the fiscal side as well, with Congress reaching a deal with the White House to provide a stimulus package worth $2 trillion.
+And now things are moving on the fiscal side as well, with talk of up to $2 trillion of fiscal stimulus coming out of Washington.
 That's about 9% of GDP which, added to the already-large budget deficit (4.5% of GDP), will put a hole in the budget of about 14% of GDP.
-The deal was struck early in the morning Wednesday, March 25.

 Between the Treasury and the Fed, there are now estimates that the total monetary/fiscal policy response will be on the order of $4 trillion.
 Those are eye-popping numbers and hopefully they will be enough.